joao-frohlich/cpython/Doc/library/functions.rst

    (where :func:`open` is declared), :mod:`os`, :mod:`os.path`, :mod:`tempfile`,
    and :mod:`shutil`.

-   .. audit-event:: open path,mode,flags open
+   .. audit-event:: open file,mode,flags open

    The ``mode`` and ``flags`` arguments may have been modified or inferred from the original call.